-- 19.1 Every head of department shall ensure that a maintenance plan in respect of every new infrastructure asset with a value of R250 000 (two hundred and fifty thousand rand) or more is promptly prepared and submitted to the council of the municipality for approval. - 19.2 If so directed by the Accounting Officer, the maintenance plan shall be submitted to the council prior to any approval being granted for the acquisition or construction of the infrastructure asset concerned. - 19.3 The head of department controlling or using the infrastructure asset in question, shall annually report to Council, not later than 31 January, the extent to which the relevant maintenance plan has been complied with, and of the likely effect which any non-compliance may have on the useful operating life of the asset concerned. - 19.4 Every Executive Director should ensure that the infrastructure assets are kept in an operative condition to maintain the asset in question over its original estimate useful life.
+- 19.1 Every head of department shall ensure that a maintenance plan in respect of every new infrastructure asset with a value of R250 000 (two hundred and fifty thousand rand) or more is promptly prepared and submitted to the council of the municipality for approval. - 19.2 Every Executive Director should ensure that the infrastructure assets are kept in an operative condition to maintain the asset in question over its original estimate useful life.